mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     }
 ```

-"I need to specify the affiliations of the authors in this report.
+["I need to specify the affiliations of the authors in this report.
 The simplest
-solution is to add this to the list of `reportAuthors` after the authors."
+solution is to add this to the list of `reportAuthors` after the authors."]{.llm}

 AI will also stuff sentinel values everywhere: instead of changing the type to
 take `Maybe Day`, it might add `ModifiedJulianDay 0` for missing days.